rogino/COSCNotes/COSC368/Exam Notes.md

     - Forget what you are doing mid-flow
   - Mode error:
     - Right action, wrong state
-    - Make states highly visible and noticable
+    - Make states highly visible and noticeable
     - Reduce states where possible
   - Motor slip:
     - Problem between brain and input device